 1. Number Of Cameras

 Determining how many security cameras you need is a key step in planning your CCTV installation.
-Each additional camera will increase the overall cost, so it’s important to balance coverage requirements with your budget.
+Larger properties or high-risk areas may require more cameras to eliminate blind spots and ensure full coverage.

 2. Type Of CCTV Camera